Causal Clothes-Invariant Feature Learning for Cloth-Changing Person Re-ID: Method

-Besides, to further increase the discriminativeness of features, we employ an additional KL-divergence loss function $\mathcal{L}_{kl}$ and a metric learning loss $\mathcal{L}_{me}$. $\mathcal{L}_{kl}$ aims to reduce the intra-class variance of classification:
+This strategy results in clothes and images becoming negative categories of each other, with their features belonging to different spaces.
+Consequently, the clothing features contain distinct information from the image features, facilitating better disentanglement.

-where $D_{KL}(\bullet||\bullet)$ implies the KL divergence. $p'_{img}$ is the classification center computed by averaging the classification confidence across samples that have the same class as the current input image.
-And $p'_{clt}$ has a similar meaning.
-So this term means that the classification confidence between different positive samples should be as similar as possible.
-And $\mathcal{L}_{me}$ is a contrastive-liked metric learning loss that guides the features close to the positive centers and far away from the negative ones.
+To further disentangle clothing and identity, we employ an additional KL-divergence loss $\mathcal{L}_{kl}$:

-where $f_m$ represents the feature of $m$ kind (clothes or images). $f'_m$ is the feature center of the positive samples for $f_m$ and $f''_m$ is the negative one. and $\rho$ is the margin parameter.
-Specifically, this loss is intended to keep features of the same identity or the same clothes close to each other and features of different identities or different clothes away from each other, thus making features more discriminative.
+where $D_{kl}(\cdot||\cdot)$ denotes the KL divergence. $P_{img}$ is computed by averaging the classification probabilities $p_{img}$ from half of the samples with the same identity label in the training batch, while $P'_{img}$ denotes the average classification probabilities from the other half of the samples. $P_{clt}$ and $P'_{clt}$ has a similar meaning and calculation pipeline.
+So this loss term means that the classification probabilities among positive samples should be as similar as possible and reduce the interference of noisy samples through probability averaging.